LeticiaSoares/project-webpack-react/README.md

-# React project with Webpack
+# React Project Template with Webpack